KDKHD/KDKHD.github.io/README.md

 # Pathfinding-Visualiser

-This project visualises different path finding algorithms on a grid.
+This project visualizes different pathfinding algorithms on a grid.
 One can build walls (and destroy them by holding alt/option and dragging over them) that the algorithms must traverse.

 ## View Live Version

-Live version can be found here [kdkhd.github.io/Pathfinding-Visualiser/](https://kdkhd.github.io/Pathfinding-Visualiser/).
+A live version can be found here [kdkhd.github.io/Pathfinding-Visualiser/](https://kdkhd.github.io/Pathfinding-Visualiser/).

 ## Contributing